Course Outline

 1.5, 2.3, 3.1, 3.2, 4.1, 5.1

-3 Synthesise information to demonstrate effective planning, teaching and assessing strategies that considers the needs of students with challenging behaviours Knowledgeable
+3 Synthesise information to demonstrate effective planning, teaching and assessing strategies that considers the needs of learners with challenging behaviours Knowledgeable

 2.3, 4.1, 4.2, 4.3, 4.4, 5.2

-4 Examine and evaluate current legislation, policy and discipline models of classroom behaviours and inclusive practice in order to apply them in decision making for prior to school and school contexts.
+4 Examine and evaluate current legislation, policy and discipline models of classroom behaviour and inclusive practice in order to apply them in decision making for prior to school and school contexts.
 Empowered

 Engaged